Ramona Quimby, Age 8: Plot summary

-This book is about Ramona Quimby's life in 3rd Grade.
+Set in Portland, Oregon, the book describes Ramona Quimby's life in third grade.
 The schools in Ramona Quimby's neighborhood have been reorganized, and now she gets to ride the bus to Cedarhurst Primary, where she and her fellow third graders will be the biggest kids in the school.
 Ramona is happy about the changes until a boy on the bus steals her new eraser, but she rises to the challenge and ends up deciding that "Yard Ape" (the boy who stole her eraser, known as "Danny" to adults) may not be so bad, after all.

 Ramona feels the best part of being in third grade is Sustained Silent Reading.
 When Ramona cracks a hard boiled egg on her head at lunch—and finds out her mother forgot to boil it—she ends up in the secretary's office with a head full of raw egg, where she overhears Mrs. Whaley describe her as a show-off and a nuisance.
 Even Yard Ape can't make her feel better about that.
 Things get worse when she suddenly becomes ill and throws up in class, followed by her mother leaving work to take her home.

 For Ramona, there's also the problem of spoiled Willa Jean.
 Every day after school Howie goes outside to ride bikes with his friends, and Ramona is forced to play baby games with Willa Jean.
 Beezus can always say she's busy doing homework, but that doesn't work for Ramona.

 At one point, Mr. Quimby has had enough of the gloom on one Sunday and insists the family go out to eat so they go to Ramona's favorite restaurant.
 When they arrive, Ramona begins to dance when she accidentally bumps into an older gentleman who salutes her.
 Embarrassed, she goes back and joins her family.
 Just before her family is about to leave, they are delighted that the older gentleman Ramona bumped into paid for their meal because he felt sad about his own family whom he hadn't seen in a while.